Updated December 14, 2020.

 1. Development Fee: $10,000

 - The only initial investment under the Development Agreement is the development fee.
-You currently pay a $10,000 development fee for your first Restaurant and development fees of $10,000 for each additional Restaurant you commit to develop under the Franchise Agreement.
+You currently pay a $10,000 development fee for your first Restaurant and development fees of $10,000 for each additional Restaurant you commit to develop under your Development Agreement.

 - Landlords typically charge a security deposit equal to one month’s rent and also may have site lease deposits that vary according to location.